wladimirurban/PSICO/README.md

 ## PSICO-Admin-Software

 * Python v3.10.* is required
-* Download the `PSICO-Admin-Software`
+* Download the `PSICO-Admin-Software` folder
 * In a terminal navigate to the unpacked folder
-* Execute `py .\mainwindow.py` or double-click this file in your explorer to start the program
+* Execute `py .\PSICO-Admin.py` or double-click this file in your explorer to start the program

 ## PSICO-Buerger-Software